azuredevcollege/trainingdays/day2/challenges/challenge-0.md

 ## jq

 jq is a lightweight and flexible command-line JSON processor.
 In some challenges we use jq to process the JSON documents that we get back from Azure CLI.
-To install jq got to <https://stedolan.github.io/jq/download/> and follow the instructions.
+To install jq go to <https://stedolan.github.io/jq/download/> and follow the instructions.

 ![jq](./img/jq.png)